 I love watching hand lettering and I figure if I’m watching it anyway, it should be curated so I can learn as much as possible.

-Lefty Lettering – If you’re a lefty, this hand lettering for lefties course should be your starting point!
-Look at that absolutely gorgeous example.
+Lefty Lettering – If you’re a lefty, the tips here in this hand lettering for lefties article might be useful (free).

 Hand Lettering Supplies – Pens, Markers, Brushes, and More

 Look at how short this list is!
 You really don’t need a lot to round out your supplies for hand lettering.

 Soft Pens – These are my favorite lettering pens because they work.
 Some people like the hard tips but I find I get a good bit of movement and have more control using the soft pens.
 And they’re SO inexpensive so it’s easy to try them out!

 Brush Pens – I’ve tried others and to be honest, I keep coming back to these because they work, last a long time, and are inexpensive.
 The dual tips make it so that I can use them for lettering, doodling, or detail work.